 Shellfish sampling is carried out on a rolling programme, to ensure the continual classification of beds for commercial gathering.
-The Section must have the capacity to retrieve 48 flesh samples and 18 water samples throughout the year.
-It is anticipated however that this will result in approximately 120 flesh samples and 48 water samples, but this number is likely to increase if bacteriological quality is poor, an incident occurs or applications are received for classification of additional beds.
+In light of the fact that Welsh Government is intending to open the Three Rivers for Commercial Gathering, there may be a requirement for the section to carry out more sampling on a monthly basis.
+At the time of writing the report, this is to be confirmed.
+The Section must have the capacity to retrieve 24 toxin flesh samples, 72 bacterial samples and 36 water samples throughout the year.
+It is anticipated however that this will result in approximately 120 flesh samples and 48 water samples, but this number may fluctuate pending quality results, incident occurrence, or Welsh Government confirm additional bed openings or applications are received for classification of additional beds.
+The team are working on the premise that there will be additional resources required on this area of work.